 The evacuation of the persons subsequently identified as Jews will be arranged at an appropriate time.
 Until then, the Jews are to remain in their previous place of residence.

 As the Gestapo Salzburg did not order an »evacuation« of the two children in the following months – probably at the request of their mother – the Halleiner authority repeated its urgent request on 15 August 1944:

 If possible, I ask you to carry out the evacuation of the two mentioned children as soon as possible, because the children’s mother cannot be supported by any authority.

 In other words the claim of the authority in its letter to the Gestapo on October 1, 1943 that the dismissed mother and her children were a burden on the public purse was in fact a lie.
 The administration had rejected any social responsibility for the support of the unemployed mother and her two children and they were dependent on the mother’s helping in an inn and thanks to the help of dear friends, who risked being denounced as friends of the Jews.

 The mother who refused to abandon her children in the time of their great danger deserves the greatest respect.
 But this does not explain why or how the mother, who was not Jewish, could travel to Theresienstadt in a »transport of Jews« – with the consent of the Gestapo.
 Friederike Schmidberger was not a person of many words, but rather a courageous mother who explained it with simple words in her handwritten CV:

-At the beginning of January [actually February] 1945 the Gestapo picked up my children, by ma voluntary claim to belong to the Jewish community I was allowed to accompany my children.
+At the beginning of January [February] 1945 the Gestapo came for my children, but because of my voluntary commitment to the Jewish community I was allowed to accompany my children.